CorradoLanera/gpteasyr/README.md

 to create the system and user prompts, respectively.
 These functions are useful because they help you to compose the prompts following best practices in composing prompt.
-In fact the arguments are just the main components every prompt should have.
-They do just that, composing the prompt for you juxtaposing the components in the right order.
+In fact the arguments are just the main components every good prompt should have.
+They do just that, composing the prompt for you juxtaposing the components in order.

 ``` r
 sys_prompt <- compose_sys_prompt(